 Note: You might need to change version in app.json as per the recent installed version

-Once all basic configuration is done & downloaded the latest symbols, delete the ‘HelloWorld.al’ file & create a report file shown below.
+Once all basic configuration is done & you have downloaded the latest symbols, delete the ‘HelloWorld.al’ file & create a report file shown below.

 Publish the report using by going to command pallet ViewCommand Pallet

+Once the report is published, it will automatically generate the WordReportExample.docx under Templates folder

+Open a WordReportExample.docx file in externally in word

+Open XML Mapping Pane from Developer’s tab.

+Publish the report using by going to command pallet ViewCommand Pallet

 Once the report is publish, it will automatically generate WordReportExample.docx under Templates folder

 Open a WordReportExample.docx file in externally in word

-Open XML Mapping Pane from Developer’s tab.

-Add the fields in the report by selecting mapping part.
+Add the fields in the report by selecting the mapping part.
 Once done Save & close the WordReportExample.docx file

 Publish the updated report in Business central

-To test the report Open Business central Web client & create new “Custom Report Layout”
+To test the report Open Business Central Web client & create new “Custom Report Layout”

 Select our published report by entering report id